sahidul-shaikh/customer-acquisition-analytics/README.md

 ## Tasks

-To solve the problem, we should to build model without including the variable ‘duration’.
+To solve the problem, we should build model without including the variable ‘duration’.
 Because the prospect data procured by the marketing team does not contain ‘duration’, since the call has not been made yet.
 This will help us understand the relationship of the other variables with the response.

 Also, set the business objective to achieving 80% of total responders at the minimum possible cost.
 The total number of responders is the total number of prospects who responded, from the available data of about 45,000 prospects.